Rittenhouse tells Fox News 'not a racist person,' backs BLM - NewsBreak

 Rittenhouse tells Fox News 'not a racist person,' backs BLM

-NEW YORK — (AP) — Kyle Rittenhouse, who was acquitted on charges stemming from killing two men and wounding another during the unrest that followed the shooting of a Black man by a white police officer, said in a wide-ranging interview that aired Monday night he's “not a racist person” and supports the Black Lives Matter movement.
+Kyle Rittenhouse who was acquitted of charges stemming from killing two men and wounding another during the unrest that followed the shooting of a Black man by a white police officer, says in a new interview that he's “not a racist person” and supports the Black Lives Matter movement.

-"This case has nothing to do with race.
+“This case has nothing to do with race.
 It never had anything to do with race.
-It had to do with the right to self-defense," the 18-year-old told Fox News host Tucker Carlson in an interview that aired Monday night.
-Rittenhouse is white, as were the men he shot.
+It had to do with the right to self-defense," the 18-year-old tells Fox News host Tucker Carlson in an interview set to air Monday night.

-Rittenhouse was 17 last year when he traveled 20 miles (32 kilometers) from his home in Antioch, Illinois, to Kenosha, Wisconsin, which had been racked with protests in the wake of the Aug.
+Rittenhouse was 17 last year when he traveled 20 miles from his home in Antioch, Illinois, to Kenosha, Wisconsin which had been racked with protests in the wake of the Aug.
 23 shooting of Jacob Blake.
-That shooting and the response in Kenosha — protests that turned destructive — became part of the national reckoning over police use of force against Black people following George Floyd's death in Minneapolis the previous May at the hands of police.
+The incident and the response in Kenosha — protests that turned destructive — became part of the national reckoning over police use of force against Black people following George Floyd's death in Minneapolis the previous May at the hands of police.

 The shootings quickly made Rittenhouse a rallying cry for supporters of Second Amendment rights and those angered by the sometimes violent protests seen in some American cities after Floyd's death.